lbrenman/nodejs-express-fdx-core-transactions-mock-pagebased-pagination-api/README.md

-# FDX Core Transactions API For Offset to Token Pagination Mapping Testing
+# FDX Core Transactions API For Offset to Page based Pagination Mapping Testing

-Leverages the [Mock API For Token Pagination Testing](https://github.com/lbrenman/nodejs-express-mock-token-pagination-api/blob/main/README.md) as the token pagination API.
+Leverages the [Mock API For Page Based Pagination Testing](https://github.com/lbrenman/nodejs-express-mock-pagenum-pagesize-pagination-api) as the page based pagination API.

 ## To Run